Sino-/ft_42_cli/README.md

-#Focus
+#FTime

-How much time have you spent in the 42 clusters?
+How much time have you spent at the 42 clusters?